THE ALTON CASTLE

 For decades the pub was a popular venue in the town, with several very good managers.
 However, like many pubs in the town; in the late 90s/2000s it started to be mismanaged by its owners, resulting in multiple short term managers.

 In 2011 after a period of closure, there was some refurbishment and the pub re-opened in August.
-However it wasn’t long before the pub was closed again, only to re-open under new management – this has been a pattern for the last several years [March 2019].
+However it wasn’t long before the pub was closed again, only to re-open under new management.
+This was sadly a recurring theme over the next several years.

 George Lakin (Post Office Directory of Birmingham with Staffordshire & Worcestershire 1849)